myltik/azure-docs.ru-ru/articles/active-directory/active-directory-devhowto-multi-tenant-overview.md

 <properties
-   pageTitle="Как создать приложение, которое может реализовать вход любого пользователя Azure Active Directory | Microsoft Azure" description="Пошаговые инструкции по созданию приложения, которое может реализовать вход пользователя из любого клиента Azure Active Directory, также известного как мультитенантное приложение." services="active-directory" documentationCenter="" authors="skwan"
+   pageTitle="How to build an application that can sign in any Azure Active Directory user| Microsoft Azure" description="Step by step instructions for building an application that can sign in a user from any Azure Active Directory tenant, also known as a multi-tenant application." services="active-directory" documentationCenter="" authors="skwan"